If you have any questions please email Cambree Barrett at cbarrett@apamail.org.

 Cost Per Month for Each Student

-Payments are made online, and must be paid in full or setup as a recurring monthly payment.
 The number of riding days varies each month – the cost was calculated for the entire year and divided evenly for those who prefer to pay monthly.
 Fall, Christmas, and Spring breaks and other holidays are already accounted for.
-The Elementary office may also accept cash or check payments.

 Arrive about 5 minutes before the posted time and remain with your students until they have boarded the bus.
 The bus will load students and leave at the time posted.